czack810150/table-merger/README.md

 # table-merger
 Overview
 --------
+This originally came from a code challenge.
+It will soon to be updated to be more general and customizable.

 Given the 2 sample files: "first.html" and "second.csv" under the "data" directory, write a Java program that performs the following: